wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 the paper points out that the legacy read/write file access interface incurs large overheads due to data copies between the kernel buffer and user-space buffer.
 The paper also conducted experiments that showed that data copies between buffers constitute almost half of the total execution time.
+By contrast, memory-mapped I/O using the mmap interface enables low overhead file access as the virtual-to-physical mapping is only set up once by the OS kernel on the first access to a page and the rest is handled by the hardware MMU.
+Second, programs that use NVM file systems often need a property called failure atomicity, which guarantees that a file operation is atomic concerning system failures.
+In order to support this property, programmers used to implement their own persistence primitives such as the persist barrier consisting of cache line flushes followed by a memory fence.
+However, ad-hoc solutions to persistence are error-prone and, in most cases, suboptimal.